simontheu/lb-gps-linux/README.md

       --n2_hs:      from the range [4,5,6,7,8,9,10,11]
       --n1_hs:      from the range [4,5,6,7,8,9,10,11]
       --nc1_ls:     even integer within the range 2 to 2^20
       --nc2_ls:     even integer within the range 2 to 2^20
+      --bw:         bandwidth integer within the range 0 to 15
 ```

 ## Usage for lb-gps-status ##